ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 Although `BasicIdeal` does provide the universal definition for the ideal gas model, it does fall short in one aspect: accounting for modes of motion beyond translation, such as rotations and vibrations.
 Accounting for these contributions does involve providing chemical-specific parameters.
 Thankfully, Clapeyron has a built-in databank of parameters for all supported equations of state.
-As an example, we consider carbon-dioxide modelled by the `ReidIdeal` model, as opposed to the basic ideal model:
+As an example, we consider carbon dioxide modelled by the `ReidIdeal` model, as opposed to the basic ideal model:

 ```julia
 julia> model1 = BasicIdeal(["carbon dioxide"])